Early Diagnosis of Acute Lymphoblastic Leukemia Using YOLOv8 and YOLOv11 Deep Learning Models: Conclusion

 In conclusion, the integration of AI in the medical field is a massive step in the advancement of the health system and services provided to patients.
 This study was able to detect the presence of ALL in blood even at early stages using YOLOv11 and YOLOv8.
-The performance of YOLOv11 proved to be slightly better than that of YOLOv8 achieving better accuracies which can be significant in cancer diagnosis.
-Table ~\ref{tab:ALL_detection_comparison} demonstrates a comparison between our findings and some of the previous studies.